csebooks/c-programming/content.en/getting-started/_index.md

 At this stage, we would restrict our discussion to only Primary constants, namely, Integer, Real and Character constants.
 Let us see the details of each of these constants.
 For constructing these different types of constants, certain rules have been laid down.
 These rules are as under:

 ## Rules for Constructing Integer Constants
-- An integer constant must have at least one digit.- It must not have a decimal point.- It can be either positive or negative.- If no sign precedes an integer constant, it is assumed to be positive.- No commas or blanks are allowed within an integer constant.- The allowable range for integer constants is -2147483648 to +2147483647.
+- An integer constant must have at least one digit.
+- It must not have a decimal point.
+- It can be either positive or negative.
+- If no sign precedes an integer constant, it is assumed to be positive.
+- No commas or blanks are allowed within an integer constant.
+- The allowable range for integer constants is -2147483648 to +2147483647.

 Truly speaking, the range of an Integer constant depends upon the compiler.
 For compilers like Visual Studio, gcc, it is -2147483648 to +214748364, whereas for compilers like Turbo C or Turbo C++ the range is -32768 to +32767.